 THIS DATE IN HISTORY: Feb.
 24

-1982: Wayne Gretzky of the Edmonton Oilers breaks Phil Esposito's single-season record for goals when he scores his 77th against goaltender Don Edwards and the Buffalo Sabres at Memorial Auditorium.
+1982: Wayne Gretzky of the Edmonton Oilers breaks Phil Esposito's NHL single-season record for goals when he scores No. 77 against goaltender Don Edwards and the Buffalo Sabres at Memorial Auditorium.

-Gretzky scores again at 18:16 and 19:43 to complete a hat trick and lift the Oilers to a 6-3 victory.
+Gretzky scores again at 18:16 and 19:43 to complete a hat trick and finish off Edmonton's 6-3 victory.

 Esposito is on hand to see his record broken.

-1938: Lester Patrick became the first NHL coach to have 250 NHL wins when the New York Rangers defeat the Chicago Blackhawks 6-3 at Madison Square Garden.
-The Rangers became the fifth team in NHL history with 250 victories.
+1938: Lester Patrick becomes the first NHL coach to have 250 wins when the New York Rangers defeat the Chicago Blackhawks 6-3 at Madison Square Garden.
+The Rangers become the fifth team in NHL history with 250 victories.

 1968: Rod Gilbert of the Rangers sets an NHL record with 16 shots and scores on four of them in a 6-1 victory against the Montreal Canadiens at the Forum.
 It's the fourth NHL hat trick for Gilbert, a Montreal native.
 His record for shots on goal is broken on March 21, 1991, when Boston Bruins defenseman Ray Bourque has 19.

-1980: The United States completes the "Miracle on Ice" by scoring three times in the third period to defeat Finland 4-2 in its final game at the Lake Placid Olympics, winning the gold medal for the first time in 20 years.
-Rob McClanahan's goal breaks a 2-2 tie, and Mark Johnson scores a late shorthanded goal.
+1980: The United States completes the "Miracle on Ice" by scoring three goals in the third period to defeat Finland 4-2 in its final game at the Lake Placid Olympics, winning the gold medal for the first time in 20 years.
+Rob McClanahan's goal breaks a 2-2 tie and Mark Johnson scores a late shorthanded insurance goal.

 1993: Steve Yzerman of the Detroit Red Wings reaches two milestones on the same night.
-Yzerman has a goal and three assists in a 10-7 road loss to the Sabres, giving him 1,000 points in his NHL career and 100 points for the sixth consecutive season.
+Yzerman has a goal and three assists in a 10-7 loss to the Sabres in Buffalo, giving him 1,000 points in his NHL career and 100 points for the sixth consecutive season.

-2002: Canada wins its first Olympic gold medal in hockey since 1952 by defeating the U.S. 5-2 at Salt Lake City.
+2002: Canada wins its first Olympic gold medal in hockey since 1952 by defeating the United States 5-2 at Salt Lake City.
 Joe Sakic and Jarome Iginla each score two goals for Canada, and Martin Brodeur makes 33 saves.